Rodney Roloff, Senior Mortgage Advisor specializing in CASH-OUT REFINANCE loans for California Written by Rodney Roloff

 Here’s how it works: Say your California home is now worth $800,000 and you owe $300,000 on your mortgage.
 With a cash-out refinance, you could get a new loan for $640,000 (80% of home value), pay off your existing $300,000 mortgage, and receive $340,000 in cash.

-Why California Homeowners Choose Cash-Out Refinance
+Why Do California Homeowners Choose Cash-Out Refinance?

 California’s real estate market has created substantial equity for homeowners.
 The median home value has increased dramatically, giving many homeowners access to significant cash through refinancing.
 This makes cash-out refinance particularly attractive for: